 Sustainable urban development in Freiburg’s Vauban district

 The district of Vauban is considered an outstanding example of sustainable urban development.
-The quarter, which was created on a former barracks site of the French army, is an attractive, family-friendly district with 5,500 residents.
+The neighborhood, which was created on a former barracks site of the French army, is an attractive, family-friendly district with 5,500 residents.

 Right from the start, special attention was paid to citizen participation.
 A lively community with diverse architecture, attractive green spaces and a lively public space has emerged here.